cactus-explorer/planetarium/README.md

-This project is Javascript, Django, Three.js, and eventually database and security practice
+This project is Javascript, Django, Three.js, and database practice

-To do:
+Game Features:
+- HTML 3D enviroment
+- Customizable planets
+- Placable structures
+- Paintable planet surface

+Technical Features
+- Saving to the cloud
+- Browsing other's creations saved to the cloud
+- Webserver
+- Dynamically served webpages
+- SQLite database
-- Store data in encrypted form
+- Conversion of user data to strings
-- Fix rotation slider
-- Add different textures

-Potential Goals
+- File uploads and serving
+- Use of fetch API
+- Only Three.js, no JQuery

+If I were to come back to this project I would add:
+- Auto-deletion of old elements
 - Restructure code and folder
-- Add copy protection to worlds
+- Copy protection to worlds
-- Add object limit
+- Object limits
-- Make more efficient saves
+- More efficient saves
-- Add accounts
+- Accounts
-- Double check files are within parameters before saving
+- Double checking files are within parameters before saving
-- Exception Management?
+- Exception Management
+- Account mannagement